Tebs-Lab/check-suming/exercises/01-data-generation.md

 # Generating Random Test Data

 [Random Testing](https://en.wikipedia.org/wiki/Random_testing) is a powerful and well studied test paradigm.
 Random testing is especially powerful when the __input space__ is very large, and thus cannot reasonably be tested in it's entirety.
-In our case, the input space is "all strings of any length" -- surely that's too large to test.
+In our case, the input space is "all strings of any length" -- surely that's too large to test exhaustively.

 ## Your Task